Who Is The Best Birth Injury Lawyer

 Q: Are all birth injuries noticeable immediately after birth?

 A: Some effects from a birth injury may not be noticeable right away.
 It may not be until the baby has been slow to reach developmental milestones that parents observe something isn’t right.
 For instance, the baby may have trouble sitting upright, crawling, walking, eating independently, or talking.

 Q: What if I had a midwife for delivery, is it possible she made an error?

 A: Parents may make the decision to avoid the hospital entirely, and elect to have their baby delivered at home.
 But, choosing to have a midwife deliver the baby instead does not mean there is no chance of a birth injury occurring.
 Many midwives may not be medically trained, so if something goes wrong then 911 must be called.
 Any medical professional who is assisting with a delivery, is capable of making a mistake due to misconduct or negligence.

 Q: If my baby sustained a birth injury, can any justice be found?

-A: Parents of a baby that endured some form of a birth injury, may be asking “who is the best birth injury lawyer in Houston, TX?” and want to consult with an attorney for advice on how to handle the situation.
+A: Parents of a baby that endured some form of a birth injury, may be asking “who is the best birth injury lawyer?” and want to consult with an attorney for advice on how to handle the situation.
 The parents may find out they have grounds for a lawsuit against the doctor, medical staff, midwife, and/or hospital for the birth injury.
 Justice and financial compensation can be sought through taking legal action against the person or entity responsible.